vidoh89/general_web_scraper/README.md

 - **Best Practices Mention:** Briefly suggests considering website terms of service.
 - **Example Removal:** Removes commented-out examples to avoid clutter.

-I believe this refined description effectively summarizes your code's purpose, functionality, and usage while adhering to GitHub best practices.
-Feel free to tailor it further based on your specific project requirements.